Emblems in stone and wind: Chapter II

-Chapter II: Symbols of sovereignty and government.
+Chapter II: Symbols of sovereignty in Jerusalem

-This series of virtual tours tries to mention references that could be, eventually be included in real field trips around the country and Jerusalem in particular.
+This series of virtual tours tries to mention references that could, eventually be included in real field trips around the country and Jerusalem in particular.
 This dictates our choice of subjects.
 In this chapter we will deal with historical symbols of sovereignty and secular government.
 We do not have the symbols and flags of the Israelite kingdoms.
 Neither of the Old Testament Kingdoms of Israel and Judah (ca.1000 BC till 586 BC or of the Second Temple period 500 BC. till 70 AD.
 The Stars of David and Solomon were later introductions to Jewish culture.
 The symbols of the menorah and the holy vessels were liturgical symbols, for religious worship.
-If there were any state symbols - they did survive.
-There is no known symbol of the Hasmonean kingdom nor that of Herod's vassal state.
+If there were any state symbols - they did not survive.
+There is no known specific symbol of the Hasmonean kingdom nor that of Herod's vassal state.

 The Romans, 63 BC to 324 AD